trimble-oss/website-modus.trimble.com/content/components/web/buttons/styles.md

   </tbody>
 </table>

-<small>\* Secondary icon-only buttons are recommended as default option.</small>
+<small>\* Secondary icon buttons are recommended as default option.</small>

-Icon-only button state colors may vary based on product.
+Icon button state colors may vary based on product.
 Always make sure the colors of all states (except for disabled) meet [color contrast accessibility standards](/foundations/accessibility/).

 ### Editorial